THE SHAPE OF FILM ART:

 For his part, Robert Longo implicitly and ironically came to the support of the CGI eschewing Cronenberg in the form of cybersattva Johnny Mnemonic-played by Keanu Reeves-in the exuberantly CGI enhanced and allegorical film, JOHNNY MNEMONIC (1995).
-Indeed, Longo affirmed his implicit interest in Cronenberg by using Sukowa and Denis Akiyama as the cyber ghost in the machine, Anna Kalmman, and the Evil Shinji, respectively, for Akiyama had a bit part as a pharmacist in DEAD RINGERS and Sukowa played Mrs. Jeanne Gallimard in M. BUTTERFLY.
+Indeed, Longo affirmed his implicit interest in Cronenberg by alluding to SCANNERS and VIDEODROME, and by using Sukowa and Denis Akiyama as the cyber ghost in the machine, Anna Kalmman, and the Evil Shinji, respectively, for Akiyama had a bit part as a pharmacist in DEAD RINGERS and Sukowa played Mrs. Jeanne Gallimard in M. BUTTERFLY.
 Perhaps inspiring Cronenberg to implicitly roast Lynch again when he returned with Cronenberg, Sanders, Shore, Spier and Suschitzky on his next twilit, CGI free and allegorical film, CRASH (1996).

 ‘Is this part of the act or are they really hurt?’